ayhem18/MovieLens_RecSys/reports/final_report.md

 * for a user $i$, Predict the probabilities that user $i$ watched the movie $x$.
 Choose the movies with the highest probabilities.

+## Evaluation metrics
-I evaluate the performance of the model by computing 3 metrics
+I evaluate the performance of the model by computing 4 metrics.

 1. Mean Squared Error between the predicted ratings and the actual ones
-2. Mean Average Precision
-3. recall at k (R@k),
+2. Recall at k (R@k):
-4. precision at k (P@k)
+3. Precision at k (P@k):
+4. Mean Average Precision

-$k$ was chosen as $20$
+The last metrics are considered standard in MAchine Learing and related areas such as Information retrieval. $k$ was chosen as $20$

 # Results
 The model achieved the following results

-1. MSE Loss on test split: 1.12.
+1. MSE Loss on test split: 1.12. (common between the 2 recommendation approaches)

-2.
-3.
+As for the Regression-based approach:

+MAP: 0.005710814315827257
+Precision@K: 0.0230246396790885
+Recall@K: 0.021433214982249572

+As for the Classification-based recommendation:

+MAP: 0.0053081095561827545
+Precision@K: 0.022287930256884646
+Recall@K: 0.02070060509076555

+We can see that both approaches perform poorly on the test split. (predicting 1 to 2 items out of the true items per user).

+This can be explained by the quality of the data:
+1. skewness in ratings: many users have few ratings overall (which is not enough to model their taste in movies) and most films are assigned few ratings
+2. 19 binary very sparse features are definitely not enough to model such a complex concept such as a movie.
+3. Little to no statistical significant for most features: genre, zip_code, job...